SeanStrain/SeanStrain.github.io/universityprojects.md

 #### Thesis: 'Automatically Generating Contextualised Responses to Phishing Reports'

-My thesis in 4th Year was admitted to the 'Outstanding Project' archive of the University of Edinburgh 2021/22 for creating a thesis that achieved a mark of 80% and above.
+My thesis in 4th Year was admitted to the 'Outstanding Project' archive of the University of Edinburgh 2021/22 for achieving a mark of 80%.

 You may download it [here](/Files/Automatically_Generating_Contextualised_Responses_to_Phishing_Reports_-_Sean_Strain.pdf), or visit the [University of Edinburgh's Outstanding Project archive](https://www.ed.ac.uk/informatics/undergraduate/our-degrees/outstanding-undergraduate-projects).